-- " New commuter bus service should be provided from the Waugh Chapel area to Washington, DC and to its suburbs at New Carrollton Metro Station, College Park, and Silver Spring and more parkand-ride lots must be developed along MD 3 to support this service. - MARYLAND 32 - 170 and Fort Meade.Add commuter bus service from south County and Parole to Fort Meade between MD 295 and MD 198 and westbound improvements between MD
+- " New commuter bus service should be provided from the Waugh Chapel area to Washington, DC and to its suburbs at New Carrollton Metro Station, College Park, and Silver Spring and more parkand-ride lots must be developed along MD 3 to support this service. - MARYLAND 32 - westbound improvements between MD 170 and Fort Meade.

+" Add commuter bus service from south